DigitalTensionExperiment/ChainLinks/README.md

 H(r|x) = takes all the bits of r and put after them all the bits of x;
 Given the hash or r together with x, its infeasible to find x;
 ** high min entropy **
-There's no particular value of r that would occur with more than negible probability;
+There's no particular value of r that would occur with more than negligible probability;

 commitment - taking a value and sealing it in an envelop;